Chapter 22. Boot Options

 - Sets the language to be used during the installation.
 Language codes are the same as the ones used in the

 langKickstart command as described in Section 26.3.1, “Kickstart Commands and Options”.
-On systems where the system-config-language package is installed, a list of valid values can also be find in
+On systems where the system-config-language package is installed, a list of valid values can also be found in

 - Configures geolocation usage in the installation program.
 Geolocation is used to preset the language and time zone, and uses the following syntax: